GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/01_serializingObjects.md

 ---
-title: Persisting data
+title: Run-time type information
 ---

+Run-time type information (RTTI) provides meta-data about components (as well as non-component objects).
+This meta-data allows for features such as dynamic-casting, type-checking and most importantly, serialization.

 Often components will have data you will want to persist across application sessions (for example **Renderable** component needs to remember which **Mesh** and **Material** it references).
 This persistent data will be automatically saved when a scene is saved, and loaded along with the scene.
 This process is called data serialization.

-In order to make an object serializable you need to set up a special interface that allows the system to query information about the object, retrieve and set its data.
-This interface is known as Run Time Type Information (RTTI).
+In order to make an object serializable you need to set up a RTTI interface that allows the system to query information about the object, retrieve and set its data.
 In this example we talk primarily about components, but the same interface can be used for resources and normal objects.

 Any object that is serializable (and therefore provides RTTI information) must implement the @bs::IReflectable interface.
 If you are creating custom components or resources, **Component** and **Resource** base classes already derive from this interface so you don't need to specify it manually.
 The interface is simple, requiring you to implement two methods:
  - RTTITypeBase* getRTTI() const;